open-estuary/estuary/doc/Setup_HiKey_WiFi_Env.4HiKey.md

     auto xxxx
     iface xxxx inet dhcp
     ```
  You also need to replace the 'xxxx' with your wifi device name.
  Here, we only use dhcp as the defualt network mode, if you want to
  configure others, please do it yourself.

  You also need to update the configure relevant to the sys configure file
  of sleep_auth, just modify the file path correspond to your wifi device:
  `pre-up echo 0 > /sys/kernel/debug/ieee80211/phy0/wlcore/sleep_auth`

  This configure matchs to wlan0.
 If your device is not wlan0, please check
  what is the right path based on the output of the above 'iw dev xxxx' (
  here, xxxx is the wifi device name), you can find what is the phy index,
  then replace the phy0 with the correct phy index.

  If your envinorment has not any wired network device, you can rename the eth3.cfg in `/etc/network/interfaces.d` as eth3.cfg.template;

-4.reboot the system adn verify the wifi status
+4. reboot the system adn verify the wifi status

    At first, please reboot the system.